harness/developer-hub/docs/continuous-delivery/cd-infrastructure/aws-cdk.md

   This step sets up the necessary AWS resources and environment required for deploying CDK applications in a specific AWS region and AWS account.
 This command is typically run once per AWS account and region to prepare the environment for CDK deployments.

-  If the step group container already has the necessary AWS resources and environment required for deploying CDK applications, you can omit this step.
+  If the AWS environment is already bootstrapped and has the necessary AWS resources required for deploying CDK applications, you can omit this step.
 2. **AWS CDK Diff step:** Runs the `cdk diff` command.

   Compares the specified stack and its dependencies with the deployed stacks.